Slip and Fall Hazards: 6 Common Problems to Tackle this Spring (updated March 2021)

 EMC’s free slip and fall prevention checklist is a great tool to help you audit your space and report any issues you find.
 Here are a six common slip, trip and fall hazards to look out for:

-Look for areas where sidewalk sections are raised half an inch or more.
-Provide a smoother transition and help prevent trips by grinding, mudjacking or replacing raised or broken concrete sections.
+Changes in Elevation—Changes in sidewalk elevation as small as ¼-inch can be a tripping hazard.
+Create a smoother transition and help prevent trips by grinding, leveling or replacing raised or broken concrete sections.

-Potholes in concrete and asphalt not only create tripping hazards but can also collect water, which could freeze and lead to slips next winter.
-Fill potholes with gravel as a temporary fix (paver base works well), but have a permanent repair done as soon as possible.
+Potholes—Potholes in concrete and asphalt not only create tripping hazards but can also collect water, which could freeze and lead to slips next winter.
+Fill potholes with gravel or paver base as a temporary fix, but have a permanent repair done as soon as possible.

-Unpainted curbs and ramps along high-traffic sidewalks may be hard to see.
+Unpainted Curbs and Ramps—Unpainted curbs and ramps may be hard to see.
 Make them more visible by painting them bright yellow.
 Because painted concrete can be slippery when wet, we also recommend using a slip-resistant additive with your paint to increase traction.

-Parked vehicles and other objects that infringe upon walkways can force pedestrians to take an alternate, and possibly less safe, path to walk around them.
-Keep the sidewalk open by relocating fixed objects and installing brightly marked tire stops wherever parked vehicles can reduce the walking path to less than 3-ft wide.
+Narrow Walking Paths—Parked vehicles and other objects that infringe upon walkways can force pedestrians to take an alternate (and possibly less safe) path.
+Keep the sidewalk open by relocating fixed objects and installing brightly marked tire stops wherever parked vehicles can reduce the walking path to less than 3-feet wide.

-Engine oil and coolant residue left on parking surfaces can be slippery in any type of weather.
-Clean it up easily with a pressure washer.
-Do this before or after normal business hours to avoid inconveniencing customers and employees.
+Oil Spots—Engine oil and coolant residue left on parking surfaces can be slippery in any type of weather.
+Clean it up with a pressure washer before or after normal business hours to avoid inconveniencing customers and employees.

 Inadequate Lighting—Poor lighting can make it difficult to see curbs, steps and uneven surfaces.
 Repair or replace any bulbs, fixtures, switches and cords if they are not functioning properly.